Cardiff University will consider students with good grades in the GCE A-level examinations, STPM or the International Baccalaureate.

 You will be required to hold a good bachelor’s degree (normally, a minimum GPA of 3.0) from a recognised Malaysian institution to qualify for Cardiff University's postgraduate taught programmes.
 Consideration is also given to applicants who have completed a five year Advanced Diploma.

 If you are applying for research programmes from Malaysia, you will be required to provide evidence that you have already carried out research, usually via the successful completion of a relevant master's degree.

 You need to have successfully completed a relevant bachelor's degree from a recognised institution and possibly also have a relevant master's programme from a recognised institution.

-A relevant English Language Qualification is also required — normally a minimum of 6.5 IELTS or TOEFL 575 (230 CBT), however, this may vary from course to course.
+A relevant English Language Qualification is also required — normally a minimum of 6.5 IELTS, however, this may vary from course to course.